-On December 7, 2021, voters in the Horseheads Central School District will be asked to vote on the second major project in the district's capital improvement plan.
+On December 7, 2021, voters in the Horseheads Central School District approved the second major project in the district's capital improvement plan.
 This project continues the work begun several years ago with the first major project to update and renovate district facilities.
 Our goal is to improve the learning environment for all our students, current and future.

 The first project, which was approved by voters in 2017, had its main focus in the High School and Middle/Intermediate School, as well as basic operational and safety systems in our elementary schools.
 The first project included the multi-purpose stadium, renovated cafeteria/kitchen, library addition, and upgraded classrooms at the High School, as well as cafeteria/kitchen renovations and upgraded technology and science classrooms at the Middle/Intermediate complex.
 The first phase is nearing completion.

 This second project includes upgrades and improvements to district schools and totals $122,254,993.
 It is the second of a possible three-phase project to bring improvements to all district facilities.
 This project would bring additions and improvements to Big Flats, Gardner Road, and Ridge Road elementary schools as the district phases out use of Center Street for students.
 Through this project, the district would redraw attendance zones so that enrollment across elementary schools is more consistent, and improve boundary lines so that students attend the elementary school closest to their home when possible.

 The project also includes the renovation of gymnasiums across the district, as well as the addition of locker rooms and music storage at the multi-purpose stadium at the High School.
 Additionally, this project would address the environmental climate at our schools, preparing them for updated heating, ventilating, and cooling controls.